Embossing or Debossing – Which is better?

 What is Deboss?

 During debossing, a metal stamp is used to leave an impression on the cover of a notebook.
-We get flawless prints every time because we dial in the ideal temperature, speed, and pressure balance.
+We achieve flawless prints every time by dialing in the ideal temperature, speed, and pressure balance.

 Deboss effect